sirraya-tech/sirraya-codon-protocol/README.md

 Signature	                                Public/private key verification

 Summary
     •	Codon is a secure, portable intent structure
     •	Made of Telomere, Intent, Payload, Meta
     •	Supports nesting, chaining, mutation-awareness
     •	Each codon carries its purpose, proof, and power
     •	Designed to live across any device, network, or ecosystem

 Chapter 2: Codon Classification System

 “Structure without intention is noise.
 But when intention is organized, it becomes life.”

 2.1 Why Classification Matters

 As codons become the atoms of distributed computation and communication, they need an organizing principle.
 Codons will travel, execute, mutate, and synchronize across countless systems — from healthcare IoT devices to satellites, mobile apps to offline drones.

 To make that scale safely and intelligently, we introduce:

 Codon Classification System — a universal taxonomy for how codons behave, where they belong, and what they can access.

 2.2 Anatomy of a Class

-Every codon, through its meta block, carries a field: json
+Every codon, through its meta block, carries a field:
-CopyEdit
 {
   "meta": {
     "class": "DeviceCodon"
   }
 }

 This class defines:
 •	What type of system it runs in (device, agent, network, app)
 •	What scope or context it belongs to
 •	What rules apply
 •	How it should be validated and routed
 •	What runtime permissions it holds

 Think of codon classes as execution sandboxes and behavior contracts.

 2.3 Core Codon Classes (V1 Spec)

 Below are the core native classes defined in Sirraya Codon Protocol V1:

 Class Name	                Description

 DeviceCodon	                Executes on a local device (OS, sensors, apps) AgentCodon	                Runs inside digital agents or AI interpreters NetworkCodon	            Operates on network gateways or over sockets